How to Grow Apples and Apple Trees: The Complete Guide

 • Apple trees need well-drained soil, but should be able to retain some moisture.
 Light- to medium-textured soils are best.
 Fruit trees struggle in heavy clay soil; poorly drained soil leads to root rot disease.

-• Plant fruit in a location with good air circulation so leaves dry quickly after a rainfall or irrigation (or the tree risks fungal leaf diseases).
+• Plant fruit in a location with good air circulation so leaves dry quickly after rainfall or irrigation (or the tree risks fungal leaf diseases).

 • Make sure the tree will not be planted in a “frost pocket” where cold air settles in low-lying areas.
 Choose a higher site with a slip if possible so that cold air will flow away from the trees.